 Williams County is located in northwestern North Dakota.
 The County was officially organized on December 8, 1891 and its boundaries have remained unchanged since 1910.

-The government is comprised of a Board of County Commissioners, four offices lead by elected officials, and 19 departments.
+Williams County, as a government entity, is comprised of a Board of County Commissioners, four offices lead by elected officials, county administration, and 18 departments.
 Several appointed boards and commissions are also part of Williams County’s decision-making process.

 Williams County is home to more than 40,000 people and one of the fastest growing counties in the nation.
-Oil and agriculture are the two key sectors of the County’s economy.
+Energy and agriculture are the two key sectors of the County’s economy.